 Piperine makes for one Improves metabolism and suppresses the accumulation of fat in the body.
 A study published in the journal Biochemical and Biophysical Research found that black pepper, when added to a high-fat diet, helped reduce weight gain significantly.
 In addition, the fat cells decreased in size by inhibiting special proteins that are involved in the growth of fat cells.
 The cholesterol level also improves, liver triglycerides decrease and the hormones leptin and lipase, which help to regulate hunger, are suppressed.

 You can use piperine as a combined preparation or as a stand-alone food supplement take to you.
 Usually this is available in the form of cellulose capsules.
 If you have problems swallowing capsules or tablets, you can also use an extract made from powder.
 However, due to the dosage with capsules, it is easier to take.

 Due to the contained piperine in black pepper, the main alkaloid is one of the bioenhancers.
 Black pepper extract piperine is used in supplements to increase the bioavailability of the nutrients it contains, which enter the bloodstream.
 It is often used as a combination preparation with curcumin (turmeric).
 This is because curcumin dissolves poorly in water and makes it difficult to absorb.
 Curcumin and curcuminoids are the main constituents of turmeric.

 Benefits of piperine as a bioenhancer

-First-pass effect means that when active substances pass through the liver for the first time, some substances may lose some of their effectiveness.
-Bioenhancers, like piperine, increase the bioavailability of other substances.
+First-pass effect means that when active ingredients pass through the liver for the first time, some substances may partially lose their effectiveness.
+Bioenhancers, such as piperine, increase the bioavailability of other substances.
 Piperine ensures that the other ingredients of the dietary supplement are effectively increased and can work optimally.
 Some manufacturers also use the term bioperine.

 With us you will find piperine in these products: